 Anyway, one of our topics of discussion was zip-lock bags.
 Just press and seal, so they say.

 Have you ever noticed how much over-packaging occurs.
 A bigger box containing a smaller box or bottle.
-Or a the small item that is stuck onto a big piece of cardboard extolling the virtues of the item you are going to buy anyway.
+Or a the small item that is stuck to a big piece of cardboard extolling the virtues of the item you are going to buy anyway.
 Shrink-wrapped products that would be the envy of those Egyptian mummy-makers?/mummifiers?—people who mummify the body.
 (Yes, I know that this is all to gain that valuable shelf-space, but surely the environment should have a say in this.)

 Back to my point.
 It seems to me that the one area where they could add a little more plastic is just above the zip-lock seal on the package.
 Have you noticed that this “handy” zip-lock is often anything but handy?
 By the time you cut off the sealed end, there’s not much left between the zip and the end of the bag.
 Try grabbing that when you want to open it and your hands are swollen/weak/sore, or all three.
 Don’t tell my dentist, but I’ve had to use my teeth to grip the bag in order to open it.